-Past kidney cancer research
+Past research into kidney cancer

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent kidney cancer.
 Below are a few of our most important discoveries.